HajjSalad/HajjSalad/README.md

 - 👋 Hi, I’m @HajjSalad
-- 👀 I’m interested in everything Engineering, Tech, Music and fashion.
+- I’m interested in everything Engineering, Firmware and Embedded.
-- 🌱 I’m currently learning Programming and Embedded Systems.
-- 💞️ I’m looking to collaborate on everything coding.

 <!---
 HajjSalad/HajjSalad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.